-All swabs inserted and removed by the Contractor are to be numbered and witnessed by the Project Consultant and the Department of Engineering and Public Works Water/Wastewater Division and recorded on the Town of Georgina FORM 009 - Watermain Testing and Commissioning Report by the Contractor.
+All swabs inserted and removed by the Contractor are to be numbered and witnessed by the Operations and Infrastructure Department - Water/Wastewater Division and recorded on the Town of Georgina FORM 009 - Watermain Testing and Commissioning Report by the Contractor.

 All sections of the watermain shall be swabbed in such a manner that a minimum of three (3) swabs are used.
 All fire hydrants shall have a minimum of one (1) swab passed through them.
-At the discretion of the Project Consultant and/or the Department of Engineering of Public Works additional swabs may be required.
+At the discretion of the Operations and Infrastructure Department - Water/Wastewater Division additional swabs may be required.